SPL-BGU/PolyPlan/README.md

 * Now you can watch the demo agent make a wooden pogo from a hard-coded list of commands.
 2. You can run a more generic struct of an agent with the following command:
 > python3.8 demo_custom_agent.py
-* Now you can watch the demo agent make a wooden pogo from an external text file (name MyScript.txt) with a list of commands while recording the state-action and exporting it (to a file name learning_agent.json).
+* Now you can watch the demo agent make a wooden pogo from an external text file (name my_script.txt) with a list of commands while recording the state-action and exporting it (to a file name expert_trajectory.json).